MaxVolobuev/MJ_Privacy_Policy/README.md

 This privacy policy may be updated from time to time.
 You are encouraged to review this policy periodically.
 Any changes will be posted on this page.

 # Contact
-If you have any questions regarding this privacy policy, feel free to contact me via GitHub.
+If you have any questions regarding this privacy policy, feel free to contact me via GitHub or [LinkedIn](https://www.linkedin.com/in/max-volobuiev-6a6192119/).
 Alternatively, you can reach out via email at makrat010@icloud.com.